alerus-econ/dSEA-PhD-Lecture-OLG-2026/README.md

 iii) an extension of the analysis, such as, for example, replicating the results using alternative data, modifying or relaxing key assumptions, extending the model, or conducting additional policy experiments.

 ## Slides and Codes
 The course slides are available in the "Slides" folder, and the corresponding Python code can be found in the "Codes" folder.
-To run the code online, replace “https://github.com” with “https://colab.research.google.com/github” in the Code repository URL.
+To run the code online, you need to provide authorization, proceeding as follows:
+- Open Colab (just go to colab.research.google.com).
+- Click File → Open notebook.
+- Select the GitHub tab on the left.
+- Check the box that says "Include private repos".
+- A GitHub authorization popup will appear — sign in and grant access to the Google Colaboratory app for your account/organization.

 ## Books
 - "A Theory of Economic Growth: Dynamics and Policy in Overlapping Generations" by David de la Croix and Philippe Michel